 New England-Style Baked Beans

-Flavored with molasses, maple syrup, and rum, this filling bean dish is simple to prepare; all it takes is time.
+Baked beans flavored with molasses, maple syrup, and rum, this filling New England style dish is simple to prepare; all it takes is time.
 Six hours of cooking yields thick, rich results.
 Serve it with hearty brown bread to mop up its flavorful sauce.
-This recipe first appeared in our March 2012 issue, with Gabriella Gershenson's article Full of Beans.
+This baked beans recipe first appeared in our March 2012 issue, with Gabriella Gershenson’s article Full of Beans.

 - 1 lb. dried navy beans, picked over and rinsed

 - 1 medium yellow onion, ends trimmed, peeled, and left whole

 - 4 whole cloves